-Once a person is no longer a member, the balance in her sweep account must be used within a 3 month period or the funds will be forfeited to the Club’s Sweeps account.
+Once a person is no longer a member, the balance in her sweep account must be used within a 3 month period or the funds will be forfeited to the Club’s general account.

 Pace of Play is IMPORTANT.